tjeufoolen/ExpressTS-Template/README.md

 3. Run `npm run prepare`.
 4. Start programming.
 5. Build your code using `npm run build` or `npm run dev`.
-6. Enjoy using the template! :tada:.
+6. Enjoy using the template! :tada:

 ## Manual linting
 - Use `npm run lint` for eslint.